James L. Tuck

 In 1937 he was offered an appointment as a Salter Research Fellow at Oxford University, where he worked with Leó Szilárd on particle accelerators.
+In 1937 he married Elsie Harper, with whom he would later adopt two children.

 At the outbreak of World War II, he was appointed as the scientific advisor to Frederick Alexander Lindemann, who was on the private staff of Winston Churchill.
 His research included work on shaped charges, used in anti-tank weapons.
-For this work was made an Officer of the Order of the British Empire by King George VI.
+For this work in 1944 he was made an Officer of the Order of the British Empire.